labgem/PPanGGOLiN/docs/user/genomicContext.md

 The PPanGGOLiN `context` command enables the identification of genomic contexts for query proteins.
 These contexts consist of genes commonly found in proximity to the proteins of interest in the different genomes.

-The analysis can be run on your formerly computed pangenomes and users can query one or multiple genes at once.
+The analysis can be run on a formerly computed pangenomes and users can query one or multiple genes at once.
 The search can be conducted either directly with gene/protein sequences in a FASTA file or by utilizing a list of gene family IDs.
 Both methods are seamlessly integrated within the `context` subcommand.

 ## Search Genomic context with sequences

-The first possibility to search your genomic context, you can use a fasta file with genes or proteins.
+To search your genomic context, you can use a FASTA file containing genes or proteins.
 The command can be launched as such:

 `ppanggolin context -p pangenome.h5 --sequences protein.fasta`